salkuadrat/f/README.md

 # f

-A simple shortcut, command line interface (CLI) for a lazy (a.k.a effective) Flutter developer in order to increase productivity and happiness.
+A simple shortcut, command line interface (CLI) for Flutter to increase productivity and happiness.

 ## Installation

-Activate f CLI from your terminal using this command.
+Use this command to activate f CLI from your terminal.

 ```bash
 pub global activate f